 The Undergraduate Library Research Awards recognize creative and original library research completed by William & Mary undergraduate students.
 Prizes will be given to the students whose papers best illustrate exemplary use of W&M Libraries tools and resources, and the development of information-gathering skills.

 The four awards will be granted in two categories (freshman/sophomore and junior/senior).
-First prize winners in category will each receive $750, and second prize winners will receive $500.
+First prize winners will receive $750, and second prize winners will receive $500.
 Awards will be given in each category only if merited.